Flying across multiple time zones affects your body’s circadian rhythms (your body’s internal clock) leaving you with jet lag disorder.

 But do you get jet lag from New York to London and if so, how long might it take you before your body adjusts to the new timezone?

-The Quick Answer: The usual rule of thumb is that it takes the average person 1 day to get over every 1-2 hours of time zone crossed.
+The Quick Answer: How long does jet lag last from USA to UK?
+The usual rule of thumb is that it takes the average person 1 day to get over every 1-2 hours of time zone crossed.
 So from the east coast of the US it should take roughly 3 days to recover from jet lag before your body feels in sync with the UK clock.
 From the west coast it could take 4-5 days before you feel completely normal.

 In the rest of this article, you will find some advice from my many trips both ways across the Atlantic to help get over jet lag as quickly as possible.

 Jet lag is similar to the effects that shift workers experience.
 One day a shift worker has a normal routine, awake during the day and then asleep at night.
 Then it is turned on its head as they work a spell of nights, so they sleep during the day and are awake at night.
 This throws their body clock out.
 This is exactly what also happens with jet lag.